jsalignon/pasta/docs/tutorials/Liu_Polo_2020.md

 ## Adding initial time points

-The initial time points (Fibroblast, day 3 and 7) is the same between all conditions (‘NHSM’, ‘5iLAF’, ‘Primed’, ‘t2iLGoY’, ‘RSeT’). missing for all samples.
-We add this time point to each condition so we can then compute correlation.
+The initial time points (Fibroblast, day 3 and 7) are the same between all conditions (‘NHSM’, ‘5iLAF’, ‘Primed’, ‘t2iLGoY’, ‘RSeT’).
+We add these time point to each condition so we can then compute correlation.

 ``` r
 dt_pasta <- dt[model_type == 'PASTA']